basz/psr7-asset/README.md

 Like [puli](https://github.com/puli) it is possible that you can override the style sheet, images, js etc for the downloaded package.
 You just need to map it.
 No magic under the hood.

+## Caching

+The asset files are served by PHP.
+There is an experimental repo https://github.com/harikt/psr7-asset-cache that can do caching.
+So files can be served by the web server itself.

 ## Configuration via Aura.Di

 Pass `Hkt\Psr7Asset\Container\AssetConfig` to your